fnproject/flow/README.md

 ![logo: you complete me!](logo.jpg)

-To find out how to ese Fn Flow in Java read the [user guide](https://github.com/fnproject/fdk-java/blob/master/docs/FnFlowsUserGuide.md).
+To find out how to use Fn Flow in Java read the [user guide](https://github.com/fnproject/fdk-java/blob/master/docs/FnFlowsUserGuide.md).

 The completer is a service that implements long-running computations  based on fn invocations allowing reliable promise-like continuations of function code.